31g33k0/AP-UDP-Receiver/README.md

 1. Clone this repository
 2. Open the project in Arduino IDE or PlatformIO
-3. Install required libraries (if any)
+3. Install required libraries (if needed)
 4. Upload the sketch to your board
 5. Open the Serial Monitor (115200 baud) to view logs